ifsantana/cqrs-sample/README.md

 5. Simpler queries.
 By storing a materialized view in the read database, the application can avoid complex joins when querying.
 6. Technology isolation between modules

+It's not mandatory to implement BOTH (commands & queries), the pattern provides exactly the benefit to isolate the implementation.